Social security contributions

 Value-added tax (VAT)

-Luxury and excise taxes
+Inheritance and gift taxes

 Property transfer taxes (SISA)

 In Mozambique, a property transfer tax is charged on transfers of real estate, excluding the land, which is owned by the state.
 The rate of tax is 2% of the selling price of the building.
 When the beneficiaries live in a country with a privileged tax regime, the applicable rate is 10%.
+See the Other taxes section in the Corporate tax summary for more information.

 Stamp duties and service charges

 Various documents require the payment of stamp duties.
 Service charges are payable for the performance of certain services for official purposes, such as those rendered by public notaries.
 These duties vary generally from 0.03% to 50% on the amount of the transaction supported by the document to be stamped.
 In some other cases, the stamp duty comprises fixed amounts, ranging from MZN 0.50 to MZN 5,000.
+See the Other taxes section in the Corporate tax summary for more information.